 - ice hockey, snooker, soccer, tennis,

 PointsBet specialises in NBA betting having over 300 markets per game.
-From these, 100 are markets that no other operator offers at the moment.

 There are numerous types of bets you can opt for: